nilsmehlhorn/blog/posts/angular-download-progress/index.md

 ## Decoupling FileSaver.js

 By keeping FileSaver.js out of our custom operator, the resulting code is more maintainable.
-The `download` operator can be tested without somehow mocking the `saveAs` import (see [here](https://github.com/nilsmehlhorn/ngx-operators/blob/732fd1b5051ec05ae8a7d094f1afa164e4820a99/projects/ngx-operators/src/lib/download.spec.ts) for corresponding tests).
+The `download` operator can be tested without somehow mocking the `saveAs` import (see [here](https://github.com/nilsmehlhorn/ngx-operators/blob/5d9c1f24665f6809b48a43db08d6d91afbbc80aa/projects/ngx-operators/src/lib/download.spec.ts) for corresponding tests).
 If we apply the same pattern to the service, we'll be able to test it just as easy.
-So let's do that by creating a custom injection token for `saveAs`:
+So let's do that by creating a custom injection token for `saveAs` in a file called `saver.provider.ts`:

 ```typescript
 import { InjectionToken } from '@angular/core'